jmeierhofer/SocketTest/README.md

 It has the following features compared to the original SocketTest v 3.0.1:
  * The original Ant project got converted to a Gradle project.
 The project can be imported to e.g. Eclipse via the Buildship plugin.
- * Print every received text from the connection in a new line and prefix it with `R:&nbsp;`, like it is done for every sent text with `S:&nbsp;`.
+ * Print every received text from the connection in a new line and prefix it with `R:`, like it is done for every sent text with `S:`.
  * Allow the user to select a charset like ASCII, UTF-8 or UTF-16 for converting the entered text to raw bytes and back.

 ## Build JAR